Chabejong/ERWebSolution/replit.md

 14. ✅ Fixed "Read more" button on News & Press page - now clickable and expands to show full article content
 15. ✅ Fixed "Learn more" button on Services page - only appears when expandable content available, reveals full description when clicked
 16. ✅ Implemented admin authentication system with session-based login (username: erwebservice@gmail.com, password: news_2025)
+17. ✅ Implemented secure file upload functionality for news article images with object storage and ACL enforcement

 ## Important Notes